Exscientia/molflux/docs/source/pages/datasets/saving.md

 save_dataset_to_store(dataset, path="s3://my-bucket/my_file.parquet")
 ```

-You can of course also save `DatasetDicts`.
+You can also save `DatasetDicts`.
 In this case, the target path should point at a directory where the
 individual splits will be saved.

 ```python